mrocklin/blog/_posts/work/2016-02-17-dask-distributed-part-2.md

 each value with an `int` or `float` function as appropriate.
 We didn't have to parse the datetimes, but instead just specified a `parse_datetimes=` keyword.
-The CSV parsing happened about as quickly as can be expected for this format, clocking in at a network total a bit under 1 GB/s.
+The CSV parsing happened about as quickly as can be expected for this format, clocking in at a network total of a bit under 1 GB/s.

 Pandas is well loved because it removes all of these little hurdles from the life of the analyst.
-Dask.dataframe doesn't try to reinvent a new "Big-Data-Frame" it just coordinates and reuses the code within the Pandas library.
-It is successful largely due to work from core Pandas developers, notably Masaaki Horikoshi ([@sinhrks](https://github.com/sinhrks/)) who has done tremendous work to align the API precisely with the Pandas core library.
+If we tried to reinvent a new "Big-Data-Frame" we would have to reimplement all of the work already well done inside of Pandas.
+Instead, dask.dataframe just coordinates and reuses the code within the Pandas library.
+It is successful largely due to work from core Pandas developers, notably Masaaki Horikoshi ([@sinhrks](https://github.com/sinhrks/)), who have done tremendous work to align the API precisely with the Pandas core library.

 Analyze Tips and Payment Types
 ------------------------------

-In an effort to demonstrate the abilities of dask.dataframe we answer a simple question of our data, *How do New Yorkers tip?*.
+In an effort to demonstrate the abilities of dask.dataframe we answer a simple question of our data, *"how do New Yorkers tip?"*.
 The 2015 NYCTaxi data is quite good about breaking down the total cost of each ride into the fare amount, tip amount, and various taxes and fees.
 In particular this lets us measure the percentage that each rider decided to pay in tip.

 ```python
 >>> nyc2015[['fare_amount', 'tip_amount', 'payment_type']].head()